First Aid: Falls

 - is not walking normally

-- does not seem to be focusing his or her eyes normally
+- does not seem to be focusing their eyes normally

 - has any behavior or symptoms that worry you